varabyte/kobweb/README.md

 ##### Route Override

-Kobweb Markdown front matter also supports a `routeOverride` key.
+Kobweb Markdown front matter supports a `routeOverride` key.
 If present, its value will be passed into the generated `@Page` annotation (see the [Route Override section ▲](#route-override) for valid values here).

 This allows you to give your URL a name that normal Kotlin filename rules don't allow for, such as a hyphen: